AdamBaldyga/Portfolio/README.md

 My Tester's Portfolio

 # About me
 My name is Adam Baldyga.
 I deal with running a business and selling on a daily basis.
 I graduated  the electrical technical school in Poland.
-Recently I have started to interest of software testing.
-My goal is to develop testing knowlage and technical skills.
+I want to change my life so far, recently I have been passionate about topics related to the IT industry.
+I have been learning software testing for over half a year.
+My goal is to develop testing knowlage and technical skills  and become a manual tester.
 On this site I would like to share my all gained experience from personal studies and researches

 # Tools